ajglodowski/TVShowApp/README.md

 # TVShowApp

 This is a side project of mine to experiment with iOS development.
+It is intended for personal use and replaces my old form of keeping track of TV shows I am watching.
+It allows for different filters, interesting visuals, and data manipulation.
+Because it was intended for personal use it uses local file reading/writing for data storage.

 # Current TODO:
 - Get saving to json file